 Selective Pallet Racks are the most commonly used pallet storage equipment.
-Selective racking provides 100% selectivity to every load, since you can always access every pallet.
-For faster-moving product, and the best access, selective racking is the system of choice.
+Selective racking provides 100% selectivity to every load since you can always access every pallet.
+For faster-moving products and the best access, selective racking is the system of choice.
 For more info on pallet racking visit our pallet racking page.

 Take advantage of vertical storage space with these heavy-gauge tubular steel racks.
 Stack 4 racks high to expand storage capacity up instead of out in narrow, confined areas.
 Unit load capacities of a pallet are combined with the product protection and positive alignment of stacking posts.
 4-way entry allows access to stored items from all sides.
 Available with a variety of deck surfaces including 1″ x 6″ deck boards.

 Mini-Racking is designed for storing heavy and bulky parts.
 Its many dimensions, combined with a choice of decking, make it possible to have a custom configuration tailored to your own needs!